 Amazon and/or Prime: If you’re not already a member, Amazon offers a 30-day Prime free trial.
 After your free trial, prime is just $12.99/month.

 Disney+: Here you can find the Halloweentown series as well as Frankenweenie and other Halloween movies.
-Unfortunately, Disney+ is not currently giving out a free trial, but it’s an affordable $6.99 per month.
-(If you have Swagbucks, you can sign up for a bundle of Disney+, Hulu, and ESPN+ for only $12.99 per month and get $10 cash back.
+Unfortunately, Disney+ is not currently giving out a free trial, but it’s an affordable $7.99 per month.
+(If you have Swagbucks, you can sign up for a bundle of Disney+, Hulu, and ESPN+ for $13.99 per month and get $5 cash back.
 Swagbucks is free so if you don’t have it you can sign up.)

 Netflix: The kids will enjoy an entire collection of Halloween movies on Netflix, including Addams Family and Goosebumps.
-Netflix offers a one-month free trial and plans start at $9 depending on how many streaming devices you want to use.
+Plans start at $9.99 per month, depending on how many streaming devices you want to use.

 Walmart, Best Buy, Target: Check out the big box retailers for DVDs of your favorite Halloween movies so you can watch them whenever you want.

 Redbox: Pick up your milk and get a movie, why not?
 Redbox has kiosks all over the country where you can rent a DVD for a nominal $1.99 per night.
 You can also buy used DVDs for $2.99.
 All you need is a credit or debit card to borrow the movie.
 If you forget to return it, they will charge your card once you do or charge you the full price after a week.
 Sign up for texts from Redbox and you’ll get codes with savings and free movie nights.